Unfortunately, antibiotics can be costly for patients who do not have a health plan.

 Though there are a multitude of different antibiotics on the market, some are more common than others because they treat more common conditions and illnesses and are more accessible.

-Below is approximately what you can expect to pay for common antibiotics if you do not have insurance and are instead paying the usual and customary price (the cash price assigned to a drug by the pharmacy).
+Below is approximately what you can expect to pay for common antibiotics if you do not have insurance plans and are instead paying the usual and customary price (the cash price assigned to a drug by the pharmacy).
+Depending on whether the drug is generic or brand name, dosage, and how many capsules you receive, the cost for antibiotics ranges between $10 and $73.

-Prices are based on averages found on drugs.com and will vary by pharmacy location.
+Prices are based on averages found on drugs.com website and will vary by pharmacy location.
+The amount you will pay will also depend on the number of capsules you are purchasing.

 |Generic Drug Name||Typically Used to Treat||Generic Drug Price||Brand Name Drug||Brand Name Drug Price||Dosage|